Skip to Content

 Jennifer and I have driven Class B campervans and Class B+ for the past 10 years, so backing up hasn’t been much of a concern.
 However, we recently purchased a 5th wheel that we’re slowly getting used to, and that includes backing it up.

-So, I think this list is just as much for me as it is for you!
+So, I think this list is as much for me as it is for you!
+You don't need all of the following, but at least 2 or more would help a lot!

 photo of Jennifer using 2 way radio for rv handheld to drect Mike as he backs into a space - Backing Up an RV